 History and Overview

-The Scholarship carries a stipend of $15,000 from Sociologists for Women in Society (SWS) with assistance from the Society for the Study of Social Problems (SSSP) to be used to support the pursuit of a Ph.D., as well as one-year memberships in SWS (including a subscription to Gender & Society) and SSSP.
-The first award payment of $7500 will be given at the SWS Summer banquet, with the second $7500 payment to come at the SWS Winter meeting.
+The Scholarship carries a stipend of $18,000 from Sociologists for Women in Society (SWS) with assistance from the Society for the Study of Social Problems (SSSP) to be used to support the pursuit of a Ph.D., as well as one-year memberships in SWS (including a subscription to Gender & Society) and SSSP.
+The first award payment of $9000 will be given at the SWS Summer Awards Banquet, with the second $9000 payment to come at the SWS Winter Meeting.
 Recognizing Beth Hess’s significant contributions to the American Sociological Association (ASA), ASA joins SWS and SSSP in supporting and celebrating the awardee at their Annual Meeting.
 The awardee’s economy class airfare, train fare or driving mileage/tolls will be paid jointly by SWS and SSSP.
 ASA also supports applicants for this award via their student travel award program (more than one such award may be given, but students must apply to ASA separately).
 Each association will also waive its meeting registration and provide complementary banquet and/or reception tickets for the awardee.

 What We’ll Be Looking For